Feb 20, 2026

 History of the Abyssinian Cat

 Even though the name was associated with the previous moniker of ancient Ethiopia, the Abyssinian cat has no relation to this place at all.
-Instead, this cat was genetically researched to have originated along the nearby shores of the Indian Ocean and several parts of Southeast Asia.
+Instead, this cat was genetically studied and found to have originated along the shores of the Indian Ocean and in several parts of Southeast Asia.

 The first Abyssinian to be showcased was Zula.
 During the Crystal Palace show, she garnered the attention of all who were in attendance, starting the foundation for the cat breed’s popularity.
 In the early 1900s, Abyssinian cats were brought over to the US, where they were developed even more.

-Today, the Abys continue to be a favorite for their playful personalities and distinct wildcat look.
+Today, the Abys remain a favorite for their playful personalities and distinctive wildcat look.

 Physical Characteristics of Abyssinian Cat